fb-pixel

 Guitar Training Studio

 Some guitarists worship him.
-Others can’t stand him.
+Others cannot stand him.

-Yngwie triggers people because he represents everything musicians are secretly afraid to become:
+Yngwie Malmsteen triggers people because he represents traits many musicians secretly fear:

 • too confident